dockerizedrupal/drupalcamp-baltics-2015/The Talk.md

 Another essential tool we have developed to have a good experience working with Drupal using Docker is called Drupal Compose.

+The goal of this tool is to allow you to easily generate general purpose Docker Compose YAML file for Drupal 6, 7 and 8 automatically.
+So you can start developing your normal Drupal projects that doesn't require any specific configuration immediately and in case you may need some custom configuration you can make your changes directly to that YAML file.

+So that a developer